Skip to content

 ___________

-Hollein, Max: "I See Painting Everywhere."
-In: Julian Schnabel, Cologne, 2023.
-(A first version of this text appeared in Julian Schnabel: Symbols of actual Life under the title "Seeing Paintings Everywhere", San Francisco Fine Arts Museum, New York / Munich, 2018).
+Max Hollein: “I See Painting Everywhere.”
+Julian Schnabel, Cologne: Taschen, 2023.
+(A version of this text first appeared in Julian Schnabel: Symbols of Actual Life under the title “Seeing paintings everywhere,” San Francisco: Fine Arts Museum of San Francisco, 2018), p.
+477.

 “Free of precisionist or calculated formulas, Schnabel’s works become receivers for a poetry that is both personal and universal.
 In his, case, intentionally painting the unknowable yields a more faithful representation of experience than any attempt to realistically depict the physical world ever could.